-- Fighting, throwing things, pushing, shouting, rough behavior, Driver harassment, and vulgar language are forbidden and is grounds for immediate ejection from the bus.
+- Fighting, throwing things, pushing, shouting, rough behavior, driver harassment, and vulgar language are forbidden and are grounds for immediate ejection from the bus.

 - It is the passenger's responsibility to be at the bus or bus stop at the time of loading for departure.

-- Additional policies and procedures of the Transit System will periodically be posted in the Station Lobby and on the buses.
+- Additional policies and procedures of Pecos Trails Transit System will periodically be posted in the station lobby and on the buses.

 - Used gasoline cans, (whether empty or not), car batteries, skateboards, skates (unless placed in a bag or container), tires, or any object too large to fit between passenger seats.